Non-Abelian Gauge Field Inflation: Cosmic perturbation theory in gauge-flation

 2mm

 $\blacktriangleright$ \emph{\textbf{Classical solutions for $\mQ$.}}

-To find the equations of motion for $\mQ$ one may use the solutions \eqref{Psi-pm} and \eqref{c11}, \eqref{c12}.
-Alternatively, one can work out the second-order action for the perturbations $\mQ,\ \Psi$ and $\mM$ and insert the constraint equations \eqref{c11} and \eqref{c12} into the action.
 The second order action computation is indeed very tedious, lengthy and cumbersome, but that is necessary for quantization of the perturbations.
 This is because for performing the canonical quantization of the modes, besides the equations of motion we need to have the canonical (conjugate) momentum too.
-In the Appendix A we have presented the explicit form of the second-order action, after imposing the gauge-fixing conditions and setting $\pi_s=0$.
+In the Appendix A we have presented the explicit form of the second-order action, after imposing the gauge-fixing conditions ($E=B=0$).

 Appearance of negative $c^2_s$ modes may cause a concern about a possibility of ghost instability in our system.
 Theoretically we do not expect finding ghosts in our theory because, \emph{i)} we are dealing with a gauge-invariant action and we respect this gauge symmetry.
 (To be more precise, it is spontaneously broken by the choice of classical inflationary background.
 However, as is well-established, spontaneous gauge symmetry breaking does not lead to a break-down of Slavnov-Taylor identity which reflects the gauge symmetry and its consequences about renormalizability and unitarity.) \emph{ii)} Although we are dealing with a ``higher derivative'' action \eqref{The-model}, the higher derivative term has a special form: it does not involve more than time-derivative squared terms.
 (This fact is also explicitly seen in \eqref{phi-eom} in that the $\phi$ equation of motion does not involve more than second time derivative.)
 As such we expect not to see ghosts usually present in the higher derivative theories.
 Besides the above arguments, to make sure about the absence of ghosts, we have explicitly computed the second-order action.
-The expression for the second-order action, after implementing the constraints \eqref{c11} and \eqref{c12}, explicitly shows that neither $\mQ$ nor $\mM$ has negative kinetic terms and hence there is no ghost instability in our system.
-The explicit expression for the second-order action is presented in Appendix A and here we only present the simplified result for the canonical momenta and for the equations of motion for $\mQ$.
+The expression for the second-order action, after implementing the constraints, explicitly shows that neither $\mQ$ nor $\mM$ has negative kinetic terms and hence there is no ghost instability in our system.
+The explicit expression for the second-order action is presented in Appendix A and here we only present the simplified result in the asymptotic past limit.